-In addition to the state UI benefits, on March 27 the federal government enacted the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
-The CARES Act creates three new programs to provide enhanced and expanded unemployment insurance (UI) compensation, fully funded by the federal government.
-These programs temporarily boost unemployment compensation, extend the duration of the benefits and provide emergency assistance to workers who might not typically qualify for unemployment benefits.
+In March 2020, the CARES Act created three new programs to provide enhanced and expanded unemployment insurance (UI) compensation, fully funded by the federal government.
+These programs have temporarily boosted unemployment compensation, extended the duration of the benefits and provided emergency assistance to workers who might not typically qualify for unemployment benefit.

-For all those entitled to state UI, the federal government’s Pandemic Unemployment Compensation provides an additional $600 per week per claimant, effective March 27 through July 31, 2020.
-This benefit also applies to those receiving a partial unemployment benefit check and those receiving the new Pandemic Unemployment Assistance described below.
+For all those entitled to state UI, the federal government’s Pandemic Unemployment Compensation now provides an additional $300 per week per claimant, through September 6, 2021.

-The CARES Act Pandemic Emergency Unemployment Compensation provides an additional 13 weeks of state unemployment insurance benefits, after someone exhausts the benefits their state provides.
-California provides up to 26 weeks of UI benefits, and this would extend unemployment benefits for individuals to 39 weeks, at a rate of $600 per week during the extra 13 weeks.
+The Pandemic Emergency Unemployment Compensation has been extended through September 6, 2021.
+California provides up to 26 weeks of UI benefits, and this extends unemployment benefits for individuals from 53 weeks under the relief bill passed in December to 79 weeks, at a rate of $300 per week.
 To be eligible for this extended benefit, workers must be actively searching for work, but the law provides states flexibility in the case of individuals unable to search for work because of COVID-19.
 This law also waives the statutory one-week waiting period to receive UI benefits.

-The CARES Act also extends emergency unemployment assistance to workers who are otherwise ineligible for state UI benefits or who have exhausted their state UI benefits.
+The CARES Act also extended emergency unemployment assistance to workers who are otherwise ineligible for state UI benefits or who have exhausted their state UI benefits.
 This emergency unemployment assistance applies to self-employed workers, including contractors, freelancers, workers seeking part-time work and those who have not worked enough days to qualify for state UI benefits.
-This program runs from January 27, 2020 through the end of the year, and workers can access benefits retroactively.
+This program was extended under the American Rescue Plan through September 6, 2021.
+Individuals are eligible for up to 79 weeks of PUA.

 To be eligible for Pandemic Unemployment Assistance, workers will need to show that they are partially or fully unemployed, or unable and unavailable to work because they have been diagnosed with COVID-19; a member of their household has been diagnosed with COVID-19; they are caring for someone who has been diagnosed with COVID-19; they are providing care for a child or household member who can’t attend school or work because of COVID-19; they are quarantined or have been advised to self-quarantine; they were scheduled to start employment and do not have a job or cannot reach their place of employment as a result of COVID-19; they have become the breadwinner for a household because the head of household has died as a result of COVID-19; they had to quit their job because of COVID-19; or their place of employment is closed because of COVID-19.